PanosEconomou/notes/Strings/Embeddings.md

 $$
 where $p$ is the momentum of the path defined by $\gamma_\ast \hat e$.

 This is exactly what we expect so we are in good hands.
-In some trvivialization of $I$ with coordinate $\tau$ we can solve for $e = f d\tau$ directly by plugging things in the equation above to obtain
+In some trivialization of $I$ with coordinate $\tau$ we can solve for $e = f d\tau$ directly by plugging things in the equation above to obtain
 $$
 f(\tau) = \sqrt{-\frac{G(v,v)}{m^2}},
 $$